On Limits on the Provable Consequences of Quantum Pseudorandomness: Technical overview

 is a product of many pure states.
 On the other hand, for a Haar random state $\ket\psi$, $\tilde U_k^\dagger \ket\psi$ definitely does not have such a product structure, as it is also Haar random by definition.
 Given the efficient product test algorithm~\cite{HM10}, we can run the quantum OR tester with the $\qpspace$ oracle as in the separation between PRUs and PRFSGs.

-We remark that the separation in the CHS model~\cite{CCS24} assumes non-adaptive queries to the oracle as default, without loss of generality.
+We remark that the separation in the CHS model~\cite{CCS24} assumes non-adaptive queries to the oracle by default, without loss of generality.
 This can be done because there is only a linear number of oracles.
 As we have exponentially many oracles, we cannot make queries to all of them.
-We must consider the adaptive queries, which introduce numerous technical difficulties.
+We must consider adaptive queries, which introduce numerous technical difficulties.
 Another difficulty stems from the possibility of PRSGs with slightly mixed states.

 \paragraph{Dealing with adaptive queries.} Now we explain how to deal with adaptive queries in similar PRS generation algorithms.
 Our observation is that the pseudorandom states must be close to pure because they are indistinguishable from Haar random states, which are always pure.
-This intuition can be formalized by the swap test on two copies that estimating the purity $\Tr(\rho^2)$.
+This intuition can be formalized by observing that the swap test on two copies estimates the purity $\Tr(\rho^2)$.

 Our main technical tool here is that if a state $\rho$ generated by an algorithm without partial traces passes this test with high probability, then all the intermediate projective measurements must be almost deterministic.
 The formal statement can be found in \cref{lem:decomp}.
-Furthermore, recalling the implication of the conjecture: if a quantum algorithm with access to the short CHFS oracle $O$ outputs a fixed bit with high probability, then this bit is likely independent from $O$.
+Furthermore, recalling the implication of the Barrier theorem (\cref{thm:barrier_informal}): if a quantum algorithm with access to the short CHFS oracle $O$ outputs a fixed bit with high probability, then this bit is likely independent of $O$.
 Therefore, we can apply the same strategy to learn the intermediate measurement outcomes.
 This allows the algorithm to fix the query inputs a priori.
 With some more work, we manage to show that any adaptive query PRS generation algorithm can be approximated with non-adaptive queries (see~\cref{eqn: UsmallPRS}).
 Then, the same attack strategy applies.

-The main body of this paper considers more general algorithms allowing partial traces removing $\ket{0^*}$.
-We defer the formal description to the later sections.
-For the general ancillary registers possibly not $\ket{0^*}$, we give some structural results in \cref{sec: general purity}.
-These results are not sufficient to rule out general PRS length extension, but we believe they are interesting in their own.
+The formal proof considers more general algorithms allowing partial traces that remove $\ket{0^*}$. \ifnum\submission=1 Due to space limitations, the formal presentation of this result is deferred to~\cref{sec:separation_prs}. \fi For the general ancillary registers possibly not $\ket{0^*}$, we give some structural results in \cref{sec: general purity}.
+These results are not sufficient to rule out general PRS length extension, but we believe they are interesting in their own right.